larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ## Rest

 ---
 Rest is a short period of time that the character takes to relax and recharge their personal Aether stores of energy required to use the magical and martial skills that the character has learned.
 Rest has a maximum duration of two hours, and a minimum duration of 30 minutes.
 Several items and skills in game can be used by the character to reduce their Rest time.
-You may also choose to NPC during your character’s Rest time for more game rewards!
+You may also choose to NPC during your character's Rest time for more game rewards!

 Resting requires that the character take a break from adventuring for a period of time.
 During Rest, the character may not use skills, and may not run.
 If the character does any of these things the Rest ends.
 The character is focused on letting their body absorb the ambient Aether in the area to restore their energy.

 Resting can be stopped by the character at any time.
-If the character’s health pool is damaged, or if the character suffers death, the Rest will also be stopped.
+If the character's health pool is damaged, or if the character suffers death, the Rest will also be stopped.
 Once the Rest is stopped, the character must restart the Rest from the beginning.

 Once the Rest is complete, the character will have all their Magic Spell and Martial Skills returned to them for another use.
 Any effects that have a duration of Rest become expired on the character.